tshamz/liquid-snippet-include-detection/README.md

 # Liquid Snippet Import Detection

-Tells you whether other liquid files are including the currently viewed snippet, and if so, which files.
+A Visual Studio Code extension that tells you whether other liquid files are including the snippet or section you're currently viewing.

 ![Show number of selected lines](https://raw.githubusercontent.com/Microsoft/vscode-extension-samples/master/statusbar-sample/preview.gif)